-Damien Seguin has had a remarkable Vendée Globe.
-First to complete his round-the-world voyage in an IMOCA with straight daggerboards and sixth in the general ranking, at the finish, the double Olympic champion declared "I always wanted my race to be a symbol, being a top-level athlete means, for me, being the showcase of his sport."
-Mission accomplished for Damien, who proved that it was no longer a question of whether a disabled athlete could race the Vendée Globe.
+Damien Seguin had a remarkable Vendée Globe.
+First to complete his round-the-world voyage on an IMOCA with straight daggerboards and sixth in the overall ranking, at the finish, the double Olympic champion declared: "I always wanted my race to be a symbol.
+For me, being a top-level athlete means being able to provide a showcase for this sport."
+Mission accomplished for Damien, who proved that there was no longer any doubt about whether a disabled athlete could compete in the Vendée Globe.

-The APICIL Group and its members, APICIL provident and Intégrance mutual insurance, specialists in supporting less able-bodied persons and dependents, have chosen to support the skipper Damien SEGUIN in his next challenge: to take the start of the Vendée Globe.
+The APICIL Group and its members, APICIL provident and Intégrance mutual insurance, specialists in supporting less able-bodied persons and dependants, chose to support the skipper Damien SEGUIN in his next challenge: to take the start of the Vendée Globe.
 The APICIL Group’s commitment to the support and inclusion of less able-bodied persons is one of the main focuses of its social welfare policies.
 This commitment translates as support for numerous associations, which are notably involved with less able-bodied athletes.
-One objective: to support the development of sports practice at every level and for everyone.
-Through sharing these common values a bond was naturally formed between these protagonists and Damien Seguin as the skipper is also extremely committed to equality between less able-bodied and able-bodied persons.
+One objective: to support the development of sports practice, at every level and for everyone.
+Through sharing these common values, a bond has naturally formed between these protagonists and Damien Seguin.
+Indeed, the skipper is also extremely committed to equality between less able-bodied and able-bodied persons.

 2020-21: Vendée Globe - 7th (80d 21h 58m 20s)